alexandrecg/alexandrecg.github.io/index.md

 Welcome to my personal page here, inside GitHub!

+This space is dedicated to share my experiences with engineering projects and to show some of my background as an aerospace engineer.

-This space is still under construction, but I hope it will feature some cool content soon. :)
+This space is still under construction, but I hope it will feature more cool content soon. :)

 ## Link to my LinkedIn profile: